bluebirz/bluebirz.github.io/_drafts/2025-precommit.md

 ## Setup

-We can setup `pre-commit` just 1-2-3 steps that is:
+We can setup `pre-commit` with just 1-2-3 like this.

 ### 1. Install pre-commit